luciansr/init.vim/README.md

 This is my nvim config.

-What I've installed along with nvim?
+What I've installed along with nvim:

  * iTerm 2
  * dracula and material-design themes for iTerm 2